tsfpga/tsfpga/doc/sphinx/contributing.rst

     git push origin --tag vX.Y.Z HEAD:release_branch

-This will create two CI pipelines in gitlab.
+Pushing a tag will create a special CI run in gitlab:
-One for the commit and one for the tag.

 .. image:: files/ci_deploy_pipelines.png

-The pipeline for the tag will run an additional job ``deploy_pypi``.
+The pipeline for the tag will run an additional job ``deploy_pypi``:

 .. image:: files/ci_deploy_jobs.png

 The package is uploaded to https://pypi.org/project/tsfpga/.
-So if you really want to make sure that everything has worked you can check there and see that your new release is available.
+If you really want to make sure that everything has worked you can check there and see that your new release is available.

 Merge